-Course outcomes: On successful completion of this course, the students will be able to:
+Course outcomes ( In successful com nlation of this course the students will be able to: Course outcomes.
+JII SUCCESSIUI CUIII picuon or uns course, the students will be able to.

 CO Statement CO1 Apply knowledge Experiments on electromagnetic induction and electromagnetic breaking.
 CO2 Predict use LC circuit and LCR circuit.
 CO3 Design Resonance phenomena in LCR circuits CO4 Assess Magnetic field from Helmholtz coil.
 CO5 Understand Measurement of Lorentz force in a vacuum tube